• Skip to primary navigation

 This section of our website contains information about what we do and the services we provide as the official archive service for County Durham and Darlington.

-Durham County Record Office is the council archive service for County Durham and Darlington.
-It was established in 1961, and is located in County Hall, Durham City.
+Durham County Record Office was the council archive service for County Durham and Darlington and was established in 1961.
+It has now become part of The Story.

 We collect and preserve records of: